WasabiTech-777/SWE-2023-Spring/README.md

 ### Requirements for running this application (Sprint 4)
 > This program is supported most recent browsers.
 This includes:
-> * Chrome, Firefox, Safari, iOS, Internet Explorer versions 9-11, and Edge
+> * Chrome, Firefox, Safari, iOS, Internet Explorer versions 9-11, and Edge <br>
 > Ensure you have:
 > * Angular CLI installed
 > * Node.js installed
-> * All npm packages up to date using "npm install"
+> * All npm packages up to date using "npm install" <br>
 > Begin running the application typing into the CMD terminal at the project root directory:
 > * server.exe
 > * ng serve --open